What’s the difference between an invoice and a receipt?

 Tracking sales and revenue

-Keeping hold of invoices enables you to record your business’s sales.
-This can come in handy when you’re tracking, reporting and forecasting monthly, quarterly, or yearly sales.
+Keeping hold of invoices enables you to record your business’s sales, which is handy when you’re tracking, reporting and forecasting monthly, quarterly or yearly sales.

-Invoices are also a necessary tool when it comes to tracking your income and future revenue.
-You’ll need to have a record of all of your income and expenditures when you sit down to file your taxes, and healthy record-keeping makes that process significantly easier.
+Invoices are also a necessary tool for tracking your income and future revenue.
+You’ll need to have a record of all of your income and expenditures when you sit down to file your taxes.
+Healthy record-keeping makes that process significantly easier.

-These days, many small business owners choose to store their invoices online so they can keep and view all of their invoices in one place.
+These days, many small business owners store all their invoices online to keep and view them in one place.

 Restocking your inventory